Description:

 - Drafting legislation and performing research for legislative committees and individual legislators;

 - Staffing the Senate or the House of Representatives during legislative sessions.
-Duties include providing guidance on pending legislation, preparing amendments to legislation, and advising on procedural rules and legal questions;
+Duties include providing guidance on pending legislation, preparing amendments to legislation, and advising on procedural rules and legal questions.

 - Attending and staffing legislative interim committee meetings.
-Duties include drafting committee legislation, presenting draft legislation and research, advising committees on procedural rules and legal questions, preparing (and reviewing) committee meeting summaries/minutes, and meeting setup and tear down;
+Duties include drafting committee legislation, presenting draft legislation and research, advising committees on procedural rules and legal questions, preparing (and reviewing) committee meeting summaries/minutes, and meeting setup and teardown.

 - Developing subject-matter expertise on issues within a legislative committee's jurisdiction;